-Doug Rosener is a professor of percussion and the associate director of bands at Auburn University.
+Doug Rosener is a professor of percussion and chair of the Department of Music at Auburn University.
 In addition to teaching the applied percussion studio, Rosener teaches courses in percussion literature, percussion skills, and Finale techniques, and he directs the Auburn percussion ensemble and Auburn University Marching Band drumline.
 During his tenure, the drumline has been the subject of two separate features on VicFirth.com, and both the percussion ensemble and steel band have appeared on Alabama Public Television.

 An active clinician and performing artist, Rosener has presented clinics and masterclasses, and performed for high schools, universities, and professional organizations throughout the United States and abroad.
 He previously served as principal percussionist for the Boulder Philharmonic Orchestra and principal timpanist for the Sinfonia of Colorado as well as performed with the Colorado Ballet Company Orchestra, The Colorado Springs Symphony, the Colorado Music Festival Orchestra, and the Columbus (GA) Symphony.
 He recently traveled with the Auburn University Symphonic Winds as a featured artist on a tour of Italy, performing solo marimba and multiple percussion works.